-The CEELI Community of Practice (CoP) is a groundbreaking initiative in North America by virtue of its scope and outcome measures.
+The Chicago Early Engagement Leadership Initiative (CEELI) Community of Practice (CoP) is a groundbreaking initiative in North America by virtue of its scope and outcome measures.

-The URJ provides professional expertise in marketing, business and sales development, technology, marketing, social media, branding, pediatrics and child development.
+The URJ provided this cohort with professional expertise in marketing, business and sales development, technology, marketing, social media, branding, pediatrics and child development.

-CEELI's collaborative approach has been instrumental in informing the framework for the 2015 cohort of CoPs.
+CEELI’s collaborative approach has also been instrumental in informing the framework for the 2015 cohort of URJ Communities of Practice.